hsvgbkhgbv/SQDDPG/README.md

 echo $! > $EXP_NAME$ALIAS.pid
 ```

-If necessary, we can also edit the variable `ALIAS` to ease the experiments with different hyperparameters and ``.
+If necessary, we can also edit the variable `ALIAS` to ease the experiments with different hyperparameters.
-Now, we only need to run the code such that
+Now, we only need to run the experiment by the bash script such that
 ```bash
 source train.sh
 ```